Want to do a Cotswolds road trip this year? Here’s my route, my highlights and my top tips for your trip planning.

 We spent three hours at the Cotswold Wildlife Park and Gardens.
 Ben loved the Prairie Dogs, they had this whole little Mexican Wave thing going on which was really cute.

-And if you want to know more about the Citroën C3 Aircross, just click through!
+And if you want to know more about the Citroën C3 Aircross to maybe see the Cotswolds by car, just click through!

 Explore more of England